Guidance for staff servicing formal committees.

 - Communicate committee decision/actions to relevant colleagues specifically, individually and as quickly as is possible (do not wait to finish the minutes);

 - Draft the minutes for the Chair to approved ideally within four working days so the Chair will remember the discussion when s/he checks them (or check your faculty guidance for local deadlines);

 - Forward reports and/or recommendations to the superior committee;

 - Feedback a key summary on the web or in an email to relevant staff more generally, if the Chair agrees;

 - Ensure agreed actions are carried out in the timescale agreed - remind colleagues;

 Secretaries servicing Boards of Examiners should seek guidance from their faculty/school assistant registrar.
 Important updates on quoracy and other aspects of the conduct of Boards of Examiners for the current academic year.

 Formal servicing is not required for informal meetings or ad-hoc groups or project teams.
 If a member of staff is asked by the Chair of such a group for support, they are advised to discuss with their line manager the nature of servicing which will be appropriate.
 Basic terms of reference should be drawn up to set out the purpose of the group, along with the membership.
-Agendas are recommended for meetings to focus discussion, along with some form of record, althought bullet points or action points may be all this is necessary.
+Agendas are recommended for meetings to focus discussion, along with some form of record, although bullet points or action points may be all that is necessary.

 Role of the chair